 Of course, the euro appreciation may also have reflected other factors, for example changes in attitudes towards risk.
 Such factors can be expected to produce only temporary effects on inflation, and would therefore not normally require a monetary policy response.
 Unwarranted fluctuations in markets’ perceptions over the future stance of monetary policy, however, could be a more persistent source of low-inflation risk.
 In this case, a monetary policy reaction would be necessary to steer perceptions away from unlikely future outcomes.

 How will our recent policy decisions make a difference?

 From this standpoint, I believe that there are three clear channels through which the decisions adopted by the Governing Council in June is effective.

 The first channel is standard and has to do with the expansionary impact of the measures on the real economy and inflation.
 To gauge the extent of such an impact, it is useful to refer again to the ECB macroeconomic projections and recall that they are conditioned on a number of technical assumptions.
-These assumptions relate to the evolution of macroeconomic and financial variables, which specifically include market expectations of short-term interest rates and of exchange rate developments over the projection horizon.
+These assumptions relate to the evolution of macroeconomic and financial variables, which specifically include market expectations of short-term interest rates developments over the projection horizon.

 The conditioning assumptions for the June 2014 projections were computed based on information available on 14 May 2014.
 Over the past month, financial market prices have adjusted to reflect the ECB decisions in early June.
 As a result, expected short-term rates have fallen by 10 basis points at all horizons and the euro has depreciated since May by 2.5% to 1.354.
 If taken as new conditioning assumptions, these developments would move the whole path of the inflation projections upwards and ensure a faster return to price stability.